Broken-Clock-AI/VibeCodeTris/DevelopmentRoadmap.md

     3. Implementing a texture generation and caching system for the "Distinct Piece Patterns" feature.
     4. Updating the `drawBoard` logic to conditionally apply the correct colors, textures, and contrast settings based on the current state.
 *   **Why:** This is the final step where the visual changes are actually implemented, making the renderer a stateless slave to the central settings.

+---
+## Follow-Up Features

+Subsequent to the main accessibility initiative, the following features were also implemented and are now complete:

+*   **High-Contrast Piece Outline:** Provides a configurable, continuous outline around the falling piece for better visibility.
+*   **Solid Piece Shapes:** An option to render pieces as solid colors without internal block borders for a cleaner aesthetic.